Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability: Introduction

 \paragraph{Progressive Sharpening} Throughout most of the optimization trajectory, the gradient of the loss is negatively aligned with the gradient of sharpness, i.e. $\nabla L(\theta) \cdot \nabla S(\theta) < 0.$ As a result, for any reasonable learning rate $\eta$, the sharpness increases throughout training until it reaches $S(\theta) = 2/\eta$.

-\paragraph{Edge of Stability} Once the sharpness reaches $2/\eta$, it ceases to increase and remains around $2/\eta$ for the rest of training.
-Despite the fact that the descent lemma no longer guarantees the loss decreases, the loss still continues to rapidly decrease, albeit non-monotonically (see \Cref{fig:basicEOS}).
+\paragraph{Edge of Stability} Once the sharpness reaches $2/\eta$ (the ``break-even'' point in \citet{Jastrzebski2020The}), it ceases to increase and remains around $2/\eta$ for the rest of training.
+The descent lemma no longer guarantees the loss decreases but the loss still continues decreasing, albeit non-monotonically.